Don Cesare di Bazan

 Don Cesare di Bazan is a 1942 Italian historical adventure film directed by Riccardo Freda and starring Gino Cervi, Anneliese Uhlig and Paolo Stoppa.
-The film is set during the Catalan Revolt of the Seventeenth century.
+The film is set during the Catalan Revolt (1640–1659).
 It is based on a play by Philippe Dumanoir and Adolphe d'Ennery.
 It marked the directoral debut of Freda who went on to be a leading commercial Italian filmmaker.